Nolan Gorman Player Props: Cardinals vs. Astros

 Astros Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in the league.
+- The pitching staff for the Astros has a collective 9.4 K/9, the sixth-best in the league.

-- The Astros have the first-ranked team ERA across all MLB pitching staffs (3.57).
+- The Astros have the second-ranked team ERA among all MLB pitching staffs (3.61).

-- Astros pitchers combine to give up 85 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Astros pitchers combine to rank 15th in baseball in home runs surrendered (88 total, 1.1 per game).

+- France (2-3) gets the starting nod for the Astros in his 10th start of the season.
+He's put together a 3.54 ERA in 53 1/3 innings pitched, with 42 strikeouts.

-- His most recent appearance came on Wednesday against the New York Mets, when the righty tossed 2 1/3 innings, surrendering four earned runs while giving up four hits.
+- In his last time out on Saturday against the Los Angeles Dodgers, the right-hander tossed six innings, allowing three earned runs while surrendering eight hits.

+- In nine games this season, the 28-year-old has a 3.54 ERA and 7.1 strikeouts per nine innings, while allowing a batting average of .243 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.